PeterSteve234/Octadactyl-Secure-Testes-/README.md

 Languages used in this read.md: English - Portuguese(Brazil) 05/06/2025
-Phoenix Sec - Next-Generation Antivirus Framework Created by PeterSteve234
+OctadactlySecure - Next-Generation Antivirus Framework Created by PeterSteve234
 License: GPLv3